shacker/django-todo/README.md

 ### URLs

-Some views and URLs were renamed for logical consistency.
+Some views and URLs were renamed in 2.0 for logical consistency.
 If this affects you, see source code and the demo GTD site for reference to the new URL names.

 ## Running Tests